RohitChaturvedi05/interview-preparation/Javascript.md

 let y = 5;
 ```

-### What is the difference between function declaration and function expression?

-### How does JavaScript handle function hoisting?

 ### What is a closure in JavaScript, and why is it useful?

 ### How does lexical scoping work in JavaScript?

-### What is the difference between synchronous and asynchronous functions?
+### What is the difference between `synchronous` and `asynchronous` functions?

+`synchronous` functions are executed immediately, while asynchronous functions are executed later.
+`asynchronous` functions are used for tasks that may take a long time to complete, such as making API requests or reading from a file.

 ### What is function\* in JavaScript ?